DaehwanKimLab/hisat2/MANUAL.markdown

     11  16				22:20000000-20999999	40044	255	65M8945N35M		*	0	0	TGGCAAGCTGGCAGCACTCACCAACTACCTGCAGCCGCAGCTGGACTGGCAGGCCCGAGGGCGAGGCACCTACGGGCTGAGCAACGCGCTGCTGGAGACT IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII AS:i:-1 XN:i:0 XM:i:0 XO:i:0 XG:i:0 NM:i:0 MD:Z:100 YT:Z:UU XS:A:+

 The first few lines (beginning with `@`) are SAM header lines, and the rest of the lines are SAM alignments, one line per read or mate.
-See the [HISAT manual section on SAM output] and the [SAM specification] for details about how to interpret the SAM file format.
+See the [HISAT2 manual section on SAM output] and the [SAM specification] for details about how to interpret the SAM file format.

-[HISAT manual section on SAM output]: #sam-output
+[HISAT2 manual section on SAM output]: #sam-output

 Paired-end example
 ------------------

-To align paired-end reads included with HISAT, stay in the same directory and
+To align paired-end reads included with HISAT2, stay in the same directory and
 run:

-    $HISAT_HOME/hisat -x 22_20-21M_hisat -1 $HISAT_HOME/example/reads/reads_1.fq -2 $HISAT_HOME/example/reads/reads_2.fq -S eg2.sam
+    $HISAT2_HOME/hisat2 -x 22_20-21M -1 $HISAT2_HOME/example/reads/reads_1.fq -2 $HISAT2_HOME/example/reads/reads_2.fq -S eg2.sam

 This aligns a set of paired-end reads to the reference genome, with results written to the file `eg2.sam`.